Wind-WindKids/winding/samples/sophieandwind/sun.md

 kite_in_trouble: spread, landscape-oriented
 --
 @left: page, text
-In the wide grass, three younger children were trying to get a kite into the air.
+In the wide grass, three younger kids were trying to get a kite into the air.
 It flopped and spun in the wind, a jagged tear in its bright plastic sail.

 “We can fix it,” Sophie said.